Rush Lynn Board at Cutting Edge Societal Evolution.

 Hello.

-Listen, I I'm one of your listeners who does support government shutdown, and I really do feel the will of the people is not reflected in these current polls.
+And I really do feel the will of the people is not reflected in these current polls.

 And I base this on five reasons.

-The first one is all the entitlements did go out, the government uh employees were paid their salary salaries, critical services were still available, nobody died, nobody was made, and the most important thing is we found that we elected officials such as Ted Cruz and Elise out there and Gomers, who stood by their platform that they would do anything necessary to to to really retard, you know, bad legislation, bad executive orders.
+And the most important thing is they found that we elected officials such as Ted Cruz and the Lee's out there and Gomers who stood by their platform that they would do anything necessary To really retard bad legislation, bad executive orders.

 That is the thing.

-Let me just let me stop you here because you're right on the money, I think.
+Let me just, let me stop you here because you're right on the money, I think.

-If that's the only thing available to stop Obama if and by the way, we're not even talking shutting down the government.
+If that's the only thing available to stop Obama, if, and by the way, we're not even talking shutting down the government.

 The government does not get shut down.

-Back pay for people that are sent home, which is very few, Christmas turkeys for those that don't get them.
+Christmas turkeys for those that don't get them.

-There is all there's retroactive back pay.
+There's retroactive back pay.

-It's that the welfare checks go out, it's not even a shutdown.
+It's not even a shutdown.

 But if the people voted in this last election to stop the implementation of any more of the Obama agenda, and if the only way to do it is to defund it, and if then they want to call that a government shutdown, most people support it.